William A. Huntley: Career, minstrelsy to parlor music

-Huntley first performed onstage in a play in Providence at six-years-old.
+Huntley first performed onstage in a play in Providence at the age of six.
 He played the part of "little Tom Bruce" in the play Nick of the Woods.
 His first minstrel engagement was in 1860 or 1862 with Mead's Euterpean Minstrels at New London, Connecticut.

 He worked as a clerk in Providence, recorded in the state census and city directory in 1865.

 Two biographies written during his lifetime are vague about the start of his musical career from 1865 to 1869; authors Edward Le Roy Rice and Samuel Swaim Stewart published generalized timelines of his activities.
 The two give different years for his work with Mead's Euterpean Minstrels.
 He was reported by Le Roy Rice to have joined the Campbell and Huntley Minstrels in 1865, and to have played with them for several years.
 However, news clippings indicate that group was formed in November 1870.
 Between 1868 and 1870 he was reported to have opened a music-teaching academy in Providence in which he gave banjo socials once a week, his "first attempt at edging the banjo into high society."
 However, he was not listed in the Providence, Rhode Island city directory from 1866 to 1869.
 He re-appeared in the Providence city directory in 1870 both as William A. Penno, music teacher, and William A. Huntley, musician.

 Newspaper accounts in 1870 may be the earliest record of his music career.
 In October 1870, he became business partners with Charles Austin, John D. Hopkins and George W. Huntley to form Campbell, Huntley and Austin's minstrels, sharing profits.
 They became Campbell and Huntley's Minstrels in the midst of a November and December fallout between Austin and Hopkins in the newspapers.
 Originally planned to be together for four weeks, the group was still intact in January 1871.